shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - this way, we only need to change the logic in one place
 - by this logic, we might want to package the repeated logic of microservices into a shared library
 - but, this is not a good practice - dry does not hold for microservices
-- sharing a library introduces "tight coupling" - recall that one of the principles of microservices was loose coupling
+- it introduces "tight coupling" - recall that one of the principles of microservices was loose coupling
 - because for e.g. if a team makes changes to the shared library's apis, these changes need to be communicated to the other teams as well
 - another drawback - "dependency hell"
   - e.g. a microservice uses v1 of a library directly
   - its shared library uses a different version (v2) of the same library
-  - now, the microservice needs to upgrade the library to v2 because of the shared library, retest the changes, etc
+  - now, the microservice needs to upgrade the library to v2 because of the shared library, retest this, etc
 - solutions -
   - we can increase the boundary of some microservice to include this shared logic, and other microservices call this microservice for the same
   - we can spin up a new microservices containing that shared logic